1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 ---

-## 13. Geographic Restrictions
+## 14. Geographic Restrictions

 - The App is available worldwide through the Apple App Store
 - Content and availability may vary by region
-- You are responsible for complying with local laws
+- You are responsible for complying with local laws regarding mature content
 - Some features may not be available in all countries

----

-## 14. Children's Use

-### Parental Responsibility
-If you allow a child under 18 to use the App:
-- You must supervise their use
-- You are responsible for ensuring age-appropriate content selection
-- You must ensure they select the correct age bracket ("Under 18")
-- You must review and approve any in-app purchases

-### Age-Appropriate Content
-- We filter content based on age selection
+- We reserve the right to restrict access based on geographic location or local regulations
-- The "Under 18" setting hides adult-themed categories
-- Parents should verify age settings are correct

-### COPPA Compliance
-For children under 13:
-- We do not knowingly collect personal information
-- All data is stored locally on the device
-- No registration or account creation is required
-- Parents can delete all data by uninstalling the App

 ---